zukunft/zukunft.com/docs/code_functions_all.md

     \-- used_by_someone_else - section for function used_by_someone_else not yet defined that it should be owner and access in /sandbox/sandbox.php
     \-- can_change - section for function can_change is expected to be sandbox in /sandbox/sandbox.php
     \-- has_usr_cfg - section for function has_usr_cfg not yet defined that it should be sandbox in /sandbox/sandbox.php
+    \-- is_default - section for function is_default is expected to be info in /sandbox/sandbox.php
     \-- del_usr_cfg_exe - section for function del_usr_cfg_exe is expected to be del in /sandbox/sandbox.php
     \-- del_usr_cfg - section for function del_usr_cfg is expected to be del in /sandbox/sandbox.php
     \-- db_ready - section for function db_ready is expected to be check in /sandbox/sandbox.php